 (e) AMWG Leadership will assign a unique number to the Advanced Metering Change Request Form with an assigned status of “New,” and add it to the ERCOT website and to the Change Request Log for tracking and auditing purposes.

 (e) The initiator or a company representative sponsoring the change request must be present in person or via teleconference.
-If no representative is present, the discussion pertaining to their change request will be delayed until the next regularly scheduled Advanced Metering Working Group meeting for which the representative will be available.
+If no representative is present, the discussion pertaining to their change request will be delayed until the next regularly scheduled Texas Data Transport & MarkeTrak Systems Working Group meeting for which the representative will be available.

 8.3 Review of Change Requests

 All Change Requests are presented to RMS for consideration.
-The Advanced Metering Working Group reviews the Change Requests prior to RMS consideration in order to provide an Advanced Metering Working Group recommendation to RMS.
+The Texas Data Transport & MarkeTrak Systems Working Group reviews the Change Requests prior to RMS consideration in order to provide an Texas Data Transport & MarkeTrak Systems Working Group recommendation to RMS.

-(a) The Advanced Metering Working Group reviews the Change Request for a recommended resolution.
+(a) The Texas Data Transport & MarkeTrak Systems Working Group reviews the Change Request for a recommended resolution.

-(b) The Advanced Metering Working Group will provide a recommended action for each Change Request.
+(b) The Texas Data Transport & MarkeTrak Systems Working Group will provide a recommended action for each Change Request.

 (c) RMS reviews the AMWG Change Request and initially votes to approve or reject the AMWG CR and if approved will forward to the appropriate party.. *